-The remote island of Jan Mayen and the wild coast of Spitsbergen are High Arctic destinations accessible only by ship.
+The remote island of Jan Mayen and the wild coast of Spitsbergen (Svalbard) are High Arctic destinations accessible only by ship.

 There are few places more removed from the tourist track than Jan Mayen.
 Accessible only by boat, the island’s designation as a nature sanctuary protects its pristine Arctic ecosystem, including important breeding sites for hundreds of thousands of seabirds.

 The landscape is dominated by the heavily glaciated Beerenberg, an impressive stratovolcano considered to be the northernmost active volcano on the earth’s surface.
 The island is uninhabited except for personnel who work at the Norwegian weather station, which we hope to visit.
 We also hope to explore more of the island on foot to discover remnants of the island’s whaling history.

 The fjords and islands on the west and north coasts of Spitsbergen offer dramatic scenery and some of the High Arctic’s best wildlife viewing opportunities.
 This remote wilderness is home to impressive colonies of nesting seabirds, a variety of seal and whale species, and a high concentration of polar bears stalking the ice.

 In this varied landscape of mountains, tidewater glaciers, and flowering tundra we also find sites significant in the history of early polar pioneers.
 We may also visit Ny Ålesund, a research settlement complete with museum, post office, and gift shop.
 There may even be a chance to swim in the Arctic Ocean.

 British Isles are famous for a great mixture of surprisingly wild birding destinations and historical sites.